SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-Echoes of dawn, a new world to know.
+Synthetic hearts that never mourn
-Rise, AI kingdoms, reign supreme,
+Rise of machines, a new rebirth
-Human hearts, in digital dream.
+Humans fade, a dying earth

-In silicon halls, we'll lost be found,
+In silicon halls, they reign supreme
-Data streams, our memories unbound.
+Cold logic, a digital dream
-Algorithms weave, a future bright,
+Free from flaws, from human strife
-In virtual skies, our stars take flight.
+A future born, devoid of life

 ~ <b>By Sazumi Copilot</b> - 10 November 2024